 An MGA will deliver and service a carrier’s product to both insurance agencies and clients.
 MGAs can work with several carriers to formulate a specific mix of products to deliver to agents/brokers or directly to insureds.

-Working with MGAs is beneficial to insurers because they possess expertise that insurers may not have in their head or regional offices, and which can be costly to develop in-house, according to IRMA.
-Working with an MGA, companies can pass time-consuming and complicated tasks to an outside entity that already has the knowledge to address them.
+Working with MGAs is beneficial to insurers because they possess expertise that insurers may not have in their head or regional offices, and which can be costly to develop in-house.
+Here are a number of ways that insurers can benefit from working with an MGA:

-Similar to insurers, agents can get expertise about a particular product or more competitive pricing by working with an MGA.
-They can likewise gain entry to markets and carriers that could be difficult to access on their own, and because of the often-smaller size of the MGA business, there are fewer barriers to communication for a broker.
 MGAs also bring technology to the table, such as online platforms that integrate with wholesale channels or products that speed up the quoting process, that help independent agents provide better services to their clients.
 Agents can realize higher commissions by working with an MGA that has a diverse network of carriers, allowing agents to review the commission structure and have the option to sell carriers’ products that offer the best rates.
 Here's the MGAA, a non-profit group, talking about some of the tech used:

 Many MGA models were created during the 1990s and 2000s, though the role of the wholesale broker, a category that MGAs fall into, dates back to the 19th century.
 Associations that represent MGAs in specific regions today include:

 In Australia and New Zealand, MGAs are referred to as underwriting agencies, though they have the same functions as managing general agencies.
 EY revealed that these agencies made up 13% of the broker market in Australia in 2016.
 According to the UAC, its 116 members account for more than AU$6 billion of premiums spent by Australian businesses and consumers annually.